Table of Contents

 Sweaters should always be packed regardless of the season.

-A: English is widely spoken in Amsterdam.
+Yes, English is widely spoken in Amsterdam.
 Research done on the English language in the Netherlands has shown that between 90% and 93% of the Dutch population claims to be able to have a conversation in English.
-One of the possible explanations for these high numbers is that the Netherlands is a small country and English is a mandatory subject in all primary and secondary schools in the Netherlands.
-The Dutch really appreciate it when you start a conversation with a Dutch word like “Goedendag”, which means “good afternoon.”

 The Red Light District is the entrance of Holland’s capital.
 It’s just a 2 minute walk away from Amsterdam’s Central Station.
 One of the many reasons why this area is so popular among locals and tourists.
 It gets over 3.1 million visitors per year.
 This is also why the City of Amsterdam makes sure that the Red Light District remains safe.
 What happens in the Red Light District reflects on the rest of Amsterdam.
 The reputation and perception of both are inextricably linked.